therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ### Who Can See My Credit Card Number?

 No-one at Balsamiq.
 If you bought the Plugin from a platform vendor, please refer to their Terms of Use.
-If you bought it from us (Balsamiq Mockups 3 for Google Drive), we use the very trustworthy and secure [Pin Payments](https://subs.pinpayments.com/) and [Stripe](https://stripe.com) payment services.
+If you bought it from us (Balsamiq Mockups for Confluence or Balsamiq Mockups 3 for Google Drive), we use the very trustworthy and secure [Pin Payments](https://subs.pinpayments.com/) and [Stripe](https://stripe.com) payment services.
 Read about their security measures on the [Pin Payments Terms and Conditions](https://pin.net.au/terms) and [Stripe Terms of Service](https://stripe.com/terms) (in short, they encrypt your credit card info).

 ### Our Commitment to Children's Privacy